Plan 9 from Outer Space (video game)

-Plan 9 from Outer Space is a point and click adventure game adaptation of the film of the same name.
-It was developed at the Irish office of Gremlin Graphics for the Amiga and Atari ST, and was released in 1992.
-The game was published by Gremlin in Europe and by Konami in the United States.
-A DOS version was also developed, though only released in the US and Europe.
-Two editions of the game were made available at retail; the more common version was packaged with a VHS copy of the film, while a rarer version contained only the game.
+Plan 9 from Outer Space is a point and click adventure game inspired by the 1957 Z movie of the same name.
+It was developed at the Irish office of Gremlin Graphics for the Amiga and Atari ST and published in 1992 by Gremlin in Europe and Konami in the United States.
+An MS-DOS version was also released.
+There are two editions of the game: the more common version is packaged with a VHS copy of the film, while a rarer version contains only the game.

-Background

-The game is inspired by the 1957 Z-movie Plan 9 from Outer Space.

 Plot

 The game starts when the producer notices that the film has been stolen by Bela Lugosi's double.
 The player must carry out an epic search of the locations where Plan 9 from Outer Space was filmed to find the six missing reels.

-From the back of the DOS version box:
+From the back of the MS-DOS version box:

 Plan 9.
 The critics hated it.
 Bela Lugosi died during it.
 And his double has stolen it.

 Lugosi's replacement is still bitter after 33 years from critics' reviews dubbing his only movie "The Worst Film of All-Time".
 Even though he remained faceless, he intends to bring glory to the cult classic using more footage of himself and ... colorizing it.
 As the studio's Private Eye you'll search over 70 locations, find the 6 reels and screen the film, frame-by-frame, to ensure that the warped actor did not cut Bela from the flick.
 Using actual digitized film footage, you'll sweat each scene, examining Plan 9 with slow motion, freeze frame, fast forward and rewind.
 It's up to you to preserve its original awfulness.